Capital Calls: NetEase music spinoff hits right notes

 -----------------------------------------------

 RIGHT ON CUE.
-China’s NetEase is shoving its music-streaming business into the spotlight at a good time.
-The $78 billion video-games developer just unveiled here plans to list its 62%-owned Cloud Village in Hong Kong.
-Details are scarce, but the subsidiary, which raised money at a mooted $7 billion valuation in 2019, is looking to raise $1 billion, IFR reported, citing unnamed sources.
+China’s NetEase (9999.HK) is shoving its music-streaming business into the spotlight at a good time.
+The $78 billion video-games developer just unveiled plans to list its 62%-owned Cloud Village in Hong Kong.
+Details are scarce, but the subsidiary, which raised money at a mooted $7 billion valuation in 2019, is looking to raise $1 billion, IFR reported , citing unnamed sources.

-NetEase plays second fiddle to Tencent, its $760 billion rival.
-Tencent Music Entertainment, the titan’s slumping $26 billion answer to Spotify, reported here 615 mobile monthly active listeners in the three months to March, dwarfing NetEase’s 180 million.
+NetEase plays second fiddle to Tencent (0700.HK), its $760 billion rival.
+Tencent Music Entertainment (TME.N), the titan’s slumping $26 billion answer to Spotify (SPOT.N), reported 615 mobile monthly active listeners in the three months to March, dwarfing NetEase’s 180 million.

 Earlier in Capital Calls: